How to get Italian Citizenship by Descent & Your Italian Heritage

 How Italian Americans Can Acquire Italian Citizenship

-If you’re a citizen of another country seeking Italian citizenship by descent, you must meet the following criteria.
+If you’re a citizen of another country seeking Italian citizenship by descent, you must meet the following criteria and living conditions.

 • Your father was still a legal Italian national when you were born.